ujkuo/ujkuo.github.io/content/about.md

 My research interest concentrates on the field regarding the combination of technology and social science for social good, including Data Science, Economics, Information Management/Science and Social Computing, etc.
-To improve my ability to do academic researchs, I am taking advanced courses such as Mathematics Analysic, Linear Algebra, Data Visualization and other graduate level courses.
-Selected courses are listed in my resume.
+To improve my ability to do academic researchs, I am taking advanced courses such as Mathematics Analysic, Linear Algebra, Data Visualization, Microeconomics Theory and other graduate level courses.
+Selected courses are listed in my resume. **If you are interested in taking courses together, please contact me then we can have a study group.**

+## Others

+Cuisine lover, LaTeX lover, Vim lover, Cat lover